mkesicki/excel_validator/README.md

 # Excel Validator

 This is simple Python script to validate content in Excel files.
-It contains most common validator.
+It contains most common validators.
 Of course this can be extended.
-Validation rules for Excel file are stored in *YAML* files.
+Validation rules are stored in *YAML* files.

 It was created in my *free* time to improve process of parsing excel files in my company.

 # Requirements

-All necessary python libraries are listed in  [requirements.txt](../blob/master/requirements.txt)
+All necessary python libraries are listed in  [requirements.txt](../master/requirements.txt)

-# Usage
+# Script parameters

  ```commandline
  $ python excel_validator.py  -h